pyqt/examples/README.md

 If you want to use PySide2 instead of PyQt5, simply replace all mentions of the latter by the former.
 For instance, in [`src/requirements.txt`](src/requirements.txt), replace `PyQt5` by `PySide2`.
 Similarly for any code examples: `from PyQt5.QtWidgets ...` becomes `from PySide2.QtWidgets ...` etc.

 Alternatively, if you don't want to commit to either of the two bindings at this stage, you can also use [Qt.py](https://github.com/mottosso/Qt.py).
 This is an abstraction over PySide2 and PyQt5.
 It loads whichever of the two bindings is available.
 To use it for the examples presented here, replace all mentions of `PyQt5` by just `Qt`.

-## License

-Except where otherwise indicated, the contents here are © me, Michael Herrmann.
-I'm happy for you to use the source code under the terms of the MIT license.
-The screenshots may be used under the terms of the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).